 Minnesota Life Insurance exceeds expectations in terms of financial ratings.
 The company offers affordably priced term life plans as well as permanent life plans with excellent benefits.
-They are a good choice for life insurance overall, though they did not make our top 10 best life insurance companies list.
+They are a good choice for life insurance overall, though they did not make our best life insurance companies list.

 Compare and Save.
 Get a Quote Today.

 Minnesota Life’s history can be traced back to 1880, when Russell Dorr – the company’s founder – set up the Bankers Association of Minnesota.
 It was the very first life insurance company to operate out of Minnesota.
 It is currently based in St. Paul, Minnesota.

 In 1901, the company underwent a structural transformation and became a mutual life insurance company under a new name – Minnesota Mutual Life.
 From then on, the company has managed to grow from strength to strength and has become one of the largest providers of insurance products in the country.